UltimateBeaver/sample-project/itext2kg_atom/evaluation/EVALUATION_TUTORIAL.md

 ## Initial setup

-All the scripts have been configure to read environment variables stored in [.env](../../.env) (check out [env_config.py](../../env_config.py) for default values) and an input dataset in pickle format `../datasets/atom/my_test_datasets/dataset_input.pkl`.
+All the scripts have been configured to read environment variables stored in [.env](../../.env) (check out [env_config.py](../../env_config.py) for default values) and an input dataset in pickle format `../datasets/atom/my_test_datasets/dataset_input.pkl`.
 The input dataset is expected to have the following columns:

 - COLUMN_NAME_DATE: the observation date of the news paragraph
 - COLUMN_NAME_DATE_TRANSLATED_PARAGRAPH: the observation date plus the news paragraph in English
-- COLUMN_NAME_FACTOIDS_GROUND_TRUTH: the ground truth extracted factoids (aka AtomicFacts) as a list of strings for each dataset row
+- COLUMN_NAME_FACTOIDS_GROUND_TRUTH: the ground truth factoids (aka AtomicFacts) as a list of strings, for each dataset row
+- COLUMN_NAME_QUINTUPLES_GROUND_TRUTH: the ground truth quintuples as a list of tuples (Subject_entity, Relation, Object_entity, Time_Start, Time_End), for each dataset row
   Make sure you have the following env variables correctly setup before proceeding:

 ```bash